 How Can Our Guide Assist You In Managing The Transformation From ILT To Creating Highly Effective Blended Learning Solutions?

-At EI Design, our practice of blended training delivery is a mature one.
+At EI, our practice of blended training delivery is a mature one.
 We recognize that arriving at the solution that would work for a given program is both art and science.
 I share our practical, step-by-step guide that you can use when adopting blended training, particularly for the first time.

 Step 1: Determine Why Blending Is Required